ARRAKIHS: Mission consortium

 The ARRAKIHS Mission Consortium (AMC) is a collaborative network of scientists, engineers, and technical experts from leading research institutes and companies across Europe and beyond.
 It includes members from Spain, Austria, Belgium, Sweden, Switzerland, Norway, Portugal, and the United Kingdom, which are collectively responsible for funding, designing, and operating the mission's scientific and instrumental components.
 The consortium also collaborates with research institutions from the Netherlands, France, Denmark, the United States, Thailand, and Taiwan.
 The Spanish company Satlantis serves as the prime contractor for the instrument, leading a group of technological firms across Europe.
 The AMC is organized into three key operational area: Instrumentation, Science, and the Instrument and Science Data Operations Center (IOSDC), each of which is structured into specialized work packages.

-Synergy with Euclid

-ARRAKIHS observations will be complemented by higher-resolution data from Euclid, which will map the same galaxies as part of its Wide Field Survey.
-The potential synergies between the two missions were studied under an International Space Science Institute (ISSI) project titled "The Extremely Low Surface Brightness Universe: Calling for Synergy between the ESA Euclid and ARRAKIHS Space Missions".